-Emerging scientists identify a more experienced investigator and invite that individual to apply with them as a mentor-protégé pair.
+Each student or early-career scientist identifies a more experienced investigator and invites that individual to apply with him or her as a mentor-protégé pair.

 Awarded pairs will receive ASHA Convention registration fee waivers and a $1,000 stipend ($750 to the protégé and $250 to the mentor).
 The pairs engage in activities before, during, and after Convention

 View previous RMPTA recipients.

 A protégé and mentor apply as a pair and must attend the Symposium together.
 The Symposium takes place all day Saturday at Convention.

 - student at the master's, clinical doctorate, or PhD level at the time of Convention, or

 - postdoctoral fellow, or